fishpondstudio/CivIdle/shared/languages/README.md

 ## Add A New Language

 Please join Discord channel (https://discord.com/invite/xgNxpsM) and ping **@FishPond**.
 I will create a new language template for you

+## Checks Have Failed

+Don't worry.
+The CI checks are mainly designed for source code - it is most likely complaining about formatting.
+If you have only touched language files, just ignore the check, I will manually fix the format